How To Stop Being Insecure And Second Guessing Yourself

 Every one of us has done things we regret.
 But when it comes to forgiving those who’ve done regrettable things to you, the person who benefits the most is you.

 Forgiveness is more powerful than anger can ever be.
-And truly powerful people don’t give insecurity a moment’s thought.
+And truly powerful people don’t give relationship insecurity too much of their thought.

 What will you do first?

-Getting rid of insecurities is easier when you know why you have them.
+Getting rid of relationship insecurities is easier when you know why you have them.

 From there it’s a matter of confronting the underlying fears and acting contrary to them — even when it scares you or feels uncomfortable.